-Laura also served at The Women’s Golf Coach at Augsburg College from 2005-2010.
-As Augsburg’s Coach, her team recorded the best MIAC finish in 2009 and lowest 54-hole total in school history.
-Since beginning her coaching career, Laura improved the team’s scoring average by 25.5 strokes and improved each player’s stroke averages by an average of 7.1 strokes per player.
-In her final year of coaching the Women’s Golf Team also earned most improved team of the year from the Augsburg College Athletic Department.
+Laura also served as The Women’s Golf Coach at Augsburg College from 2005-2010.
+As Augsburg’s Coach, her team recorded the best MIAC finish in 2009 and the lowest 54-hole total in school history.
+Laura improved the team’s scoring average by 25.5 strokes and improved each player’s stroke averages by an average of 7.1 strokes per player.
+In her final year of coaching, the Women’s Golf Team also earned the most-improved team of the year award from the Augsburg College Athletic Department.

 While coaching, Laura helped the scoring averages of her players drop as much as 10 strokes in one season and her players have taken home numerous honors.
 These honors include two NGCA Academic All-Scholars, two MIAC All-Conference Honorees, two Most Improved Players of the Year (MN Women’s College Golf Association), and our MIAC All-Academic Honorees.
 In order to create this high level of success, Laura spent a lot of time with each player to develop a plan to maximize each player’s potential.
 Her teaching focused on fundamentals, course management, and mental approach.
 Through her extensive competitive background, she also understood the demands and stresses of competing at a high level.
 Throughout the season, she worked with each player to ensure they were having a positive experience at Augsburg on and off the course.
 She has helped players with time management, overcoming nervousness, dealing with internal (and external) pressure/expectations, being a well-rounded student-athlete, etc.